-Dog shows and kennel clubs on LI
+Dog shows to attend on LI

 There’s no business like dog show business!
-Here are some great pooch fests coming to Long Island this year and the kennel clubs that sponsor them
+Here are some great pooch fests coming to Long Island this year and the kennel clubs that sponsor them.

 BROOKHAVEN KENNEL CLUB, Lake Grove, 631-667-0776.
 Hosts one match show every spring.

 LONG ISLAND KENNEL CLUB, 135 High Farms Rd., Old Brookville, longislanddogshows.org, 347-450-5452.
-May 19-21, AKC conformation show, all-breed dog show, breed showcase, junior showmanship, “My Dog Can Do That” event, Dock Dogs jumping competition, Planting Fields Arboretum, Oyster Bay.
-Fee $10 individual, $20 carload.
+May 18-20, AKC conformation show, all-breed dog show, breed showcase, junior showmanship, “My Dog Can Do That” event, Dock Dogs jumping competition, Planting Fields Arboretum, Oyster Bay.
+Fee $20 carload, includes admission to the Planting Fields.

 SAVE-A-PET ANIMAL RESCUE, 608 Rte.
 112, Port Jefferson Station, 631-473-6333, saveapetny.org June 11, Hounds on the Sound Dog Walk, Memorial Park, Port Jefferson, 10 a.m., includes, 3k walk with or without your dog, live music, vendors, pet contests (biggest, smallest, best costume, best trick, etc.).
 Fee $30 (includes T-shirt and gift bag)

-suffolkcountykennelclub.org July 30, 10th annual Canine Experience Event, 9 a.m.-2 p.m., St. Johnland’s Nursing Home, Kings Park.
+SUFFOLK COUNTY KENNEL CLUB, 631-231-6457, suffolkcountykennelclub.org July 29, 11th annual Canine Experience Event, 9 a.m.-2 p.m., Smithtown Historical Society, Smithtown.
 More than 15 breed clubs provide instruction, clinics and demonstrations.
 Fee Donations appreciated.
 Sept.
-30, 79th annual championship show, 8:30 a.m.-3 p.m., Smithtown Historical Society, Smithtown, agility demonstrations, vendors, conformation competition, education tent.
+29, 80th annual championship show, 8:30 a.m.-3 p.m., Smithtown Historical Society, Smithtown, agility demonstrations, vendors, conformation competition, education tent.
 Fee $10 a person, $20 per carload (look for discount coupons on website).

 Comments